 - 1. Students/Peers nominate others/themselves prior to House Meeting - 2.
-Ballot created - 3.
-Students plan impromptu speech on the day of the vote - 4.
+Students need to complete and return the expression of interest form by the nominated date - 3.
+Ballot created - 4.
+Students plan impromptu speech on the day of the vote (Completed during House Meeting) - 5.
 Preferential voting boys and girls voted on separately - a.
-Teacher counts votes boys and girls counted separately - 5.
+Teacher counts votes boys and girls counted separately - 6.
 Elected leaders announced and presented with their badges at the Presentation Day Assembly at the end of Term 4. - a.
-Highest Vote Boy/Girl House Captains - b.
-Next highest Boy/Girl House Vice-Captains
+Highest Vote Boy/Girl House Captains